GFDRR/rdl-website/index.md

     block: title
     title: Making risk data easier to work with
     title-description: >-
-      Disaster risk assessments are more important and more effective than ever, but common issues with risk data are beginning to limit their application.
+      <p>Disaster risk assessments are more important and more effective than
-      The RDL was launched to address those issues by developing tools and resources designed specifically for the needs of disaster risk experts and the assessments they perform.
+      ever, but common issues with risk data are beginning to limit their application.
+The RDL was launched to address those issues by developing tools and resources designed specifically for the needs of disaster risk experts and the assessments they perform.</p>
     main-headline: ''
     main-headline-description: ''
   - template: title